onlineeric/eric-demo-react-ts/README.md

 Welcome!
 This repository is a personal project, where I, Eric Cheng, am demonstrating my Node Js React and web frontend knowledge.

 This UI is a Single Page App (SPA) built using React, TypeScript, and Material-UI.
-The backend should connent to my other demo projects (work in progress), which are built using .Net C#, and GoLang.
+The backend connented to my other demo projects, which are built using .Net C#, and GoLang.

 For this Recat Project, I have used the following technologies:
 ![React](https://img.shields.io/badge/-React-61DAFB?logo=react&logoColor=white&style=flat)